 The treatment and management of heart and some circulatory system conditions.

-If your pet is suspected to be suffering from heart, respiratory or circulatory system disease they will be referred to our Cardiology team.
+If your pet is suspected to be suffering from heart or circulatory system disease they will be referred to our Cardiology team.
 We know this can be a worrying diagnosis but heart and lung disease can be mild as well as serious.
 The most important thing is a thorough investigation and correct diagnosis.

 We treat conditions like heart murmurs, irregular heart rhythms, and pets showing symptoms such as coughing, laboured breathing, exercise intolerance or episodes of collapse or fainting.
 Your pet may be admitted just for the day for tests but patients with heart failure or serious arrhythmias may need to be admitted for several days of monitoring.
-Sedation will sometimes be required for radiographic investigation but general anaesthesia is only usually needed for procedures such as bronchoscopy.
+Sedation will sometimes be required for radiographic investigation but general anaesthesia is only usually needed for procedures.
 Cases assessed as requiring surgical management are referred to our soft tissue surgery service.
 For breeds prone to heart disease, we also offer an assessment service prior to breeding.